- How to reach Dubai Safari Park

 The Dubai Safari Park entry fee is currently priced at AED 50 for adults and AED 20 for children.
 A Combo Dubai Safari ticket will set you back by AED 85 for adults and AED 30 for children.
 Make sure that you take advantage of these Dubai Safari Park offers if you plan on visiting with family!

 Entry at the Dubai Safari Park is free for kids under the age of three and People of Determination with two companions.
 Differently-abled guests are expected to present their SANAD Cards upon entry.

 Those looking to book Dubai Safari Park tickets online can do so via the park’s official website.

 Parking in Dubai Safari Park

-There are over 3,500 free parking spots in the parks, with transport to and from the main gate.
-You can also purchase a VIP parking ticket allowing closer access to the park for an additional AED 50.
+There are over 3,500 free parking spots in the park, with transport to and from the main gate.

 You can contact the Dubai Safari Park on their toll-free number: 800900.
 The official website also has a handy feedback form if you wish to leave any comments after a visit.